vivek100/oneShotCodeGen/README.md

 style K fill:#99c2a2,stroke:#000,stroke-width:2px,color:#000

 ```
-Each phase uses specialized prompts that focus on specific aspects of the application to ensure the best output is generated
+Each phase uses specialized prompts that focus on specific aspects of the application to ensure the best output is generated.\n
 We also have different versions of prompt for you to try out and see which leads to highest accuracy code.

 ### How to make the most of this tool